Automated Risk Management Mechanisms in DeFi Lending Protocols: A Crosschain Comparative Analysis of Aave and Compound: Conclusion

 \section{Conclusion}

-We have investigated the effectiveness of automated risk management strategies during liquidation events and their impact on the performance and stability of decentralised lending protocols.
+We have investigated the effectiveness of automated risk management strategies during liquidation events and their impact on the performance and stability (measured by TVL and TR) of decentralised lending protocols.
 For this purpose, we selected the top lending protocols, Aave and Compound, including their old (v2) and upgraded (v3) versions deployed on L1 and L2 blockchains, to assess the effectiveness of prevalent risk management mechanisms.
 The results suggest that liquidation events in v3 protocols lead to increased TVL and total revenue, with a more pronounced effect on the Arbitrum (L2) blockchain compared to the Ethereum (L1) blockchain.
 In contrast, for the v2 protocols, liquidations have an insignificant impact on TVL and total revenue.
 A combination of protocol-specific and market-driven factors is likely to influence the behavioral divergence between v2 and v3.
 Our research has important implications for risk managers, investors, and policy makers.

 This research could be further extended by investigating the wallet-level behavior of lenders, borrowers, and liquidators during and after liquidation events to assess strategic user actions.
-Furthermore, an event study could be used to explore the role of specific stablecoins and volatile assets in causing systemic risk or spillover effects, after cascading liquidations.
+Furthermore, an event study could be used to explore the role of specific stablecoins and volatile assets in causing systemic risk or spillover effects, after cascading liquidations or oracle failure.
 Another avenue of investigation is to explore the total value redeemable (TVR) as a performance measure alternative to TVL, as it has been proposed as a more accurate quantifier of the value stored within a protocol \cite{luo2024piercing}.
+In the longer term, our aim is to explore the effects of different risk mechanisms using agent-based simulation modelling \cite{ai4ci-position-2024-fullnames}.

 \ifnum\ANON=1 {} \else